Part 1: Kathmandu to Lukla

 Most times travel to foreign involves flying into that country.
 But after so many years of travelling I find it quite boring.
 Of course, it is still the most preferred way as it saves time and may be other hassles that I’ve talked about earlier.

-For me it is always intriguing when I cross borders overland where I can stand on a … Read the rest
+For me it is always intriguing when I cross borders overland where I can stand on a no-man’s land and where the territories are marked by welcoming gates if not any other.

 Besides beautiful photos and memories, most of us bring something home from our travels as gifts to our family, friends and loved ones or just for our own keepsake.
 I am one of them.

 Since I travel light and almost always on a tight budget, I try to avoid buying bulky or very expensive stuff except when I really want to own a piece that epitomizes the soul of that place.
-A few examples are a wooden rice man from Batad Philippines, a world famous place for rice terraces and wood carving; a very pretty glass work from an … Read the rest
+A few examples are a wooden rice man from Batad Philippines, a world famous place for rice terraces and wood carving; a very pretty glass work from an island Murano near Venice, Cuckoo clock from Black forest, Germany, a pearl & diamond necklace from France, Swiss watch from Switzerland, didgeridoo from my trip to Australia and so on.

 This is the fourth post in this batch of Guest-post series on this site.
 The contributions are from people like you and me but not necessarily from the blogging world.
 We see, observe and experience many mundane things in our daily life.
 The flavours are different but the interest is common in these posts … and that is Travel.